Want to keep succulents alive with ease- Choose dolphin succulents.

 The plant will start to grow roots wherever it touches the soil.
 Take note that you can only cultivate dolphin succulents from cuttings.
 You can grow them from their leaves.
 The leaves are expected to root, but no new stems or leaves will grow.

-How Should You Water Dolphin Succulents?
+How to water Dolphin Succulents?

 Make sure you don’t water dolphin succulents too often.
 However, when you are watering them, you need to keep in mind that like most succulents, dolphin succulents can tolerate periods of drought.